 How Poor Hand-Eye Coordination Affects Kids – OT Insights

-Although often overlooked, the impact of poor hand-eye coordination in children can be profound, affecting various aspects of their daily lives.
+Although often overlooked, poor hand-eye coordination in children can profoundly affect various aspects of their daily lives.
 Tasks like writing, dressing, or playing catch can become challenging, leading to frustration.
 Occupational therapy (OT) insights highlight the need for targeted interventions to develop hand-eye coordination skills.
 Engaging children in coordination activities and simple exercises can foster improvement.

 How Can You Improve Hand-Eye Coordination in Children?